 This guide will help IT personnel determine how their existing hardware and network infrastructure can be used or expanded to support PlanetTogether software.
-This guide will cover hardware requirements for a server as well as end user’s computers, failover and recovery, and possible impact on users from limited networks.
+This guide will cover hardware requirements for a server and end user’s computers, failover and recovery, and possible impact on users from limited networks.
 Content provided is for planning and informative purposes only.
-This guide does not contain step by step instructions for implementing or configuring PlanetTogether software features.
+This guide does not contain step-by-step instructions for implementing or configuring PlanetTogether software features.

 References to the phrase ‘PlanetTogether’ in this document refers to the Advanced Planning and Scheduling software provided by PlanetTogether Inc.

 Note that this is not the PlanetTogether installation guide.
 Installation instructions can be found online at download.planettogether.com.